robertdebock/ansible-role-docker/README.md

 Docker
 =========

-Have Docker available.
+Have Docker available on your system.

 Requirements
 ------------

-Pythons pip should be available. robertdebock.python-pip resolves this dependency.
+Pythons pip should be available.
+The configured robertdebock.python-pip resolves this dependency.

 Role Variables
 --------------